The Complexity of Spines and their Mathematical Connections

 The stability of a structure following the Voronoi model is proportional to several factors like the generality of the polygons, the shape of the cells, the number of cells, the cell distribution, and the wall thickness.
 The most performant arrangements can often handle a large amount of stress thanks to their optimized stress-transferring capacity and lightness.
 It is easy to see when looking at other durable structures like the hexagonal beehives or the peculiar shapes on the turtle shell.
 As such, the same can probably be inferred for the sea urchin’s tubercle.

 To turn the porous tubercle into an array of polygons, scientists had to transform the structure with varying wall thickness into a group of lines and nodes (Figure 23).
-As a result, the following of the tubercle’s stability will not consider the wall thickness and the generality of wall thickness.
+As a result, the following analysis of the tubercle’s stability will not consider the wall thickness and the generality of wall thickness.

 Fig. 23.
 Process of polygonization of the Paracentrotus Lividus tubercle boss cross-section.
 Image (a) was taken by SEM micrograph binarization.
 This means that there are only two categories of “space”, being empty space in white and filled space in blue, regardless of the original density of the crystal calcite at that original position.
 Image (b) is the polygonized alteration of image (a), while image (c) shows the line and nodes of each polygon seen in image (b) (Perricone et al., 2022).